winterfive/Algorithms/README.md

 Delete element and move all following elements
 Insert new element at end of Array
 Linear Search
+Bubble Sort (descending)
 Bubble Sort (ascending)
-Bubble Sort (descending)
-Swap values at two indexes
+Swap values at two indexes (not shown in result at console) Binary Search
-Binary Search
 Selection Sort
 Insertion Sort